-Since the time of Galileo, imaging has been the “eyes of science”.
+Since the time of Galileo, imaging has been the “eyes of science.”
 Centuries later, the National Academy of Engineering selected imaging as one of the greatest engineering achievements of the 20th century.
-The combination of different imaging modalities and technologies for mapping biomolecular and biological processes within single cell or whole organs has an extraordinary potential for revolutionizing the diagnosis and treatment of pathophysiological disorders, and thus for significantly mitigating social and economic costs associated with the clinical management of diseases.
-The focus of research at EMIL is to develop such integrated imaging approaches which will eventually lead to individualized programs for disease prevention through advanced diagnosis, risk stratification and targeted cell therapies resulting in more successful and efficient health care.
+The combination of different imaging modalities and technologies for mapping biomolecular and biological processes within a single cell or whole organs has an extraordinary potential for revolutionizing the diagnosis and treatment of pathophysiological disorders and, thus, significantly mitigating social and economic costs associated with the clinical management of diseases.
+The focus of research at EMIL is to develop such integrated imaging approaches, which will eventually lead to individualized programs for disease prevention through advanced diagnosis, risk stratification, and targeted cell therapies resulting in more successful and efficient health care.

 Theme One: Noninvasive Monitoring of Therapeutic Angiogenesis and Arteriogenesis

 Theme Two: Development of Novel Multimodal Multifunctional Targeted Tracers

 With the advent of molecular probes, imaging enables the determination of both the temporal and the spatial distributions of biological processes.
 The development of hybridized systems requires the availability of novel multimodal and multifunctional imaging agents, which can describe biology in vivo not only on a single component level but also on the level of system processes and mechanisms, which can be further used for in silico simulations.
 Moreover, the combination of imaging biological processes and the application of individualized therapies will ultimately lead to the development of novel modular, multifunctional nanoparticle constructs that would allow sustained delivery of targeted therapy linked with multimodality imaging.
-Our previous work focused on the development of multimodal dendrimer-based probes for blood pool imaging lead to a design of modular elements that can be manipulated to create an optimized multifunctional platform.
+Our previous work focused on the development of multimodal dendrimer-based probes for blood pool imaging led to a design of modular elements that can be manipulated to create an optimized multifunctional platform.
 These modular elements consist of liposomes (for encapsulation), biodegradable solid particles (for sustained drug delivery), and dendrimer nanoparticles or quantum dots (for multimodal labeling).
-If successful, this multifunctional approach will result in a major paradigm change and allow the development of a completely new diagnostic and therapeutic approach to evaluate and manage patients.
+If successful, this multifunctional approach will result in a major paradigm change and allow the development of a completely new diagnostic and therapeutic approach to evaluating and managing patients.

 Theme Three: Co-registration and Quantification of Multimodal Images